-- 1.1 The Ordinance is made in pursuance of clause 4.3.1 of Article 4 of the Charter and clause (xi) of paragraph 2 of Statute 5. - 1.2 Every Student of the University is required at all times to be of good behaviour and to observe all Ordinances, Regulations, procedures and rules affecting him or her which may be applied from time to time by the University or other institution which he or she attends as part of a University programme of study. - 1.3 It is the responsibility of a Student to acquaint himself or herself with all Ordinances, Regulations, procedures, rules, notices and other announcements which affect him or her. - 1.4 Detailed procedures shall be prescribed or regulated by the Senate in Regulation 50: Student Discipline (available at https://www.hw.ac.uk/about/profile/governance/ordinances-regulations.htm) relating to: - classification of offences; - definition of offences; - jurisdiction of University Staff, committees and boards to deal with disciplinary matters; - constitution of committees and boards established to deal with disciplinary matters; - procedures for managing and regulating Student discipline; - appeals; - penalties; - the reporting and recording of disciplinary proceedings; and - service of notices and documents, - 1.5 Where an allegation is made against a Student of breaching any Ordinance or Regulation, and the Student wishes to appeal against the decision or the penalty imposed, the matter shall be disposed of under Regulation 50.
+- 1.1 The Ordinance is made in pursuance of clause 4.3.1 of Article 4 of the Charter and clause (xi) of paragraph 2 of Statute 5. - 1.2 Every Student of the University is required at all times to be of good behaviour and to observe all Ordinances, Regulations, procedures and rules affecting him or her which may be applied from time to time by the University or other institution which he or she attends as part of a Programme of Study. - 1.3 It is the responsibility of a Student to acquaint themselves with all Ordinances, Regulations, policies, procedures, rules, notices and other announcements that affect them. - 1.4 Detailed procedures shall be prescribed or regulated by the Senate in Regulation A13: Student Discipline. - 1.4.1 Regulation A13, Student Discipline shall contain: - 1.4.1.1 categories of offences; - 1.4.1.2 jurisdiction of Staff, committees and boards to deal with disciplinary matters; - 1.4.1.3 a right of appeal; and - 1.4.1.4 constitution of committees and boards established to deal with disciplinary matters. - 1.4.2 Procedures shall prescribe: - 1.4.2.1 classification of offences: - 1.4.2.2 definition of offences: - 1.4.2.3 procedures for managing and regulating Student discipline; - 1.4.2.4 appeals procedures; - 1.4.2.5 penalties; - 1.4.2.6 the reporting and recording of disciplinary proceedings; and - 1.4.2.7 service of notices and documents.